 3.1 Recruitment rate variability

-The male proportion in adults, which is necessary to infer on the recruitment rate from count data, is estimated at 0.60 [0.59; 0.61].
-The counting method provides estimations of the recruitment rate, see Figure 3.1A.
-In UK, values vary from 0.06 [0.05; 0.07] to 0.27 [0.20; 0.34] recruits per breeder, and in France, 0.08 [0.04; 0.12] to 0.76 [0.64; 0.88] recruits per breeder.
-There are significant year-to-year variations with a maximum amplitude of 0.68 recruits per breeder in France (9.5-time variability).
+The proportion of males in adults, which is necessary to infer on the recruitment rate from count data, was estimated at 0.60 [0.59; 0.61].
+The counting method provided estimations of the recruitment rate, see Figure 3.1A.
+In the UK, values vary from 0.06 [0.05; 0.07] to 0.27 [0.20; 0.34] recruits per breeder, and in France, 0.08 [0.04; 0.12] to 0.76 [0.64; 0.88] recruits per breeder.
+There are significant year-to-year variations with a maximum amplitude of 0.68 recruits per breeder in France (9.5-times variability).
 On the available period, recruitment rate in UK is smaller than in France.
 Recruitment rates are estimated in both populations over 5 years, and no correlation is observed between the two populations.
-The lowest recruitment rate observed in France, which is in 2019, corresponds to the start of the depletion of the population.
+The lowest recruitment rate observed in France, in year 2019, corresponds to the beginning of the depletion of the population.
 It is noticeable that it is in the same range than the UK values, also estimated during a strong population depletion.

 Recruitment rates estimated from UK sample data are consistently higher than estimates from the corresponding count data, Figure 3.1A.
 The correlation between the two methods is strong and points out that the sampling method overestimates the recruitment rate by 44% compared to the counting method, Figure 3.1B.
 Estimation precision is similar for the two methods.
 The UK population started to deplete from 2006, but no significant shift is observed between the two periods.